gogeta95/MyLibrary/README.md

 # MyLibrary

-Sample library to understand conecpts of publishing java or android libraries using jitpack.
+Sample library to understand concepts of publishing java or android libraries using jitpack.